hexatomium/hexatomium-old.github.io/_posts/2016-09-24-hidden-w10-pins.md

 So this very much looks like evidence of an active system-wide certificate pinning mechanism protecting against MITM attacks on high-value Microsoft domains.
 Which, per se, is a good thing!
 Some official documentation would be nice, though.

-Edit 1 (2016-09-24): It could be related to Windows 10 Telemetry, as hinted at  https://technet.microsoft.com/en-us/itpro/windows/manage/configure-windows-telemetry-in-your-organization
+Edit 1 (2016-09-24): This seems to be related to Windows 10 Telemetry, as briefly mentioned at  https://technet.microsoft.com/en-us/itpro/windows/manage/configure-windows-telemetry-in-your-organization

 <a href="http://twitter.com/share" class="twitter-share-button"
 data-url="https://hexatomium.github.io/2016/09/24/hidden-w10-pins/" data-text="Windows 10's Undocumented Certificate Pinning Feature"  data-count="horizontal">Tweet</a>